 - International Association of Arson Investigators (IAAI) Certified Fire Investigator (IAAI-CFI®) or IAAI Fire Investigation Technician (IAAI-FIT®) or National Association of Fire Investigators (NAFI) Certified Fire Investigator (NAFI-CFEI).

 - Successful completion (above 80%, 3.0 or B) of ANY in-person, tested fire investigation specific training which totals 120 hours.
 Applicants must provide documentation (certificates) to reach the 120 hour-level.
 (CFI Trainers do not count toward this requirement.
 State CFI/FIT designations are acceptable, IF student provides supporting documentation showing contact hours that equal 120 hours.)

 Successful completion of the following CFITrainer.net modules (transcript MUST be submitted with application):

 - Emerging Technologies in Fire Investigation

-Applicants must provide a copy of their CFITrainer.Net transcript and all documentation to support pre-requisite requirements at the time of application.
+Applicants must provide a copy of their CFITrainer.net transcript and all documentation to support the pre-requisite requirements at the time of application.
 Documentation (certificates, transcripts, certifications, and letters) must be clear, readable, concise, show hours required to meet thresholds, and be attached to the application at time of submission.

-Due to the timeframe between the NFA application period and actual class attendance, students will be required to “refresh” the above listed classes through CFITrainer.net within 60 days of the first day of class.
-A “refreshed” certificate will be uploaded into the Blackboard system within the 2-week online activity work period.
+Due to the time frame between the NFA application period and actual class attendance, students will be required to “refresh” the above listed classes through CFITrainer.net within sixty (60) days of the first day of class.
+A “refreshed” certificate will be uploaded into the Blackboard system within the two-week online activity work period.